 The Scheme manages its liquidity risk by monitoring application and redemption requests to ensure sufficient liquidity is available; investing in financial instruments which under normal market conditions are readily convertible to cash; and maintaining sufficient cash and cash equivalents to meet normal operating requirements.

 Maturity analysis for financial liabilities

-Financial liabilities of the Scheme comprise trade and other payables and distributions payable.
-Trade and other payables and distributions payable have no contractual maturities but are typically settled within 30 days.
+Financial liabilities of the Scheme comprise trade and other payables and net assets attributable to unitholders.
+Trade and other payables have no contractual maturities but are typically settled within 30 days.